Vision Sensor#

 centerX#

-centerX returns the x-coordinate of the center of the detected color signature in pixels as an integer from 0 to 316.
+The centerX property reports the x-coordinate of the center of the detected color signature in pixels as a whole number from 0 to 316.

 The Vision object property stack block with its parameter set to centerX.#